This relates to dramatic works.

 Grand rights (also known as dramatic performance rights) are for performances in a dramatic setting such as ballet, Broadway shows, or opera.
-While the line between dramatic and non-dramatic is not always clear and can depend, a dramatic performance usually means that the work is being used to tell a story or is being used as part of a story or plot.
+While the line between dramatic and non-dramatic is not always clear, a dramatic performance usually means that the work is being used to tell a story or is being used as part of a story or plot.
 Some examples of dramatic performances are:

 - The performance of an entire “dramatical-musical work.”
 For example, a performance of the musical Wicked would be a dramatic performance.